Art ImmHERsive

 About Art ImmHERsive

-For this project, I drew inspiration from my experience as an educator, teaching a class on mythology and folklore.
-I was intrigued by the potential of Augmented Reality (AR) as a tool for libraries and museums to bring folklore to life.
+For this project, I drew inspiration from my experience as an educator at UT Austin, where I taught a undergraduate class on "Mythology and Folklore".
+I was intrigued by the potential of Augmented Reality (AR) as a tool for enhancing student learning and bringing folklore to life.

 This project overview outlines my research and design process and explores the central question:

-How might we help users engage with folklore and ac learning through immersive experiences?
+How might we help users engage with folklore through immersive experiences?

 Project Overview